Faculty Rights Tip: What is HEERA?

 It covers employer-employee labor relations for the California State University and the University of California systems.
 (Different acts provide for community colleges, K-12, and other state employees.)
 HEERA is similar to the National Labor Relations Act, but it is tailored to public employees in the CSU and UC.

 HEERA is also the act protecting the union from unilateral changes to terms and conditions of employment.
-When the CSU issues new policies (like the vaccine mandate or other rules in the workplace) it must notify CFA and meet with the union before implementing the changes.
-CFA files unfair practice charges when the CSU implements new policies without first meeting and conferring with the union.
+When the CSU issues new policies (like vaccine mandates or other rules in the workplace), it must notify CFA and meet with the union before implementing the changes.
+CFA members file unfair practice charges when the CSU implements new policies without first meeting and conferring with the union.

 See the complete text of HEERA here.